sh4rkman/sharkman-games-configs/readme.md

 ## VibranceGui

-If you have an Nvdia GPU (and if you don't you should) you probably want to activate Digital Vibrance Control :
+If you have an Nvdia GPU (and if you don't you should) you probably want to activate [Digital Vibrance Control](http://www.nvidia.com/object/feature_dvc.html) :

 ![Vibrance](http://i.imgur.com/ZnDDuFC.png?1)

-But if you want to activate DVC for CSGO only, you should use the open source tool VibranceGui :
+But if you want to activate DVC for CSGO only, you should use the Amazing/Open-source tool **VibranceGui** :

 - [Official Website](http://vibrancegui.com/ "Dowload")
 - [Repo on GitHub](https://github.com/juvlarN "Code")